The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/stat-priority.md

 * Very few exceptions have existed before Endwalker.

 Direct Hit is avoided for the most part because of how Inner Chaos and Inner Release work:
-* DH has no effect in either of those.
+* DH has no effect on either of those.
 Skill speed is no longer a requirement for us.

 Warrior Substat priority and melds:
-* Crit > Det > Tnc
+* Crit > DET > TNC
 * We don't need DH because Tnc gives bigger gains.
-* A single DH meld may be god-like for that one parse, but on average Tnc wins out.
+* A single DH meld may be god-like for that one parse, but on average TNC wins out.
 * Skill Speed has no use for us, apart from high-end optimization

 Skill Speed